 Any application to study at Cambridge would need strong support from your course director or other academic tutor at your current university.
 A reference/letter of recommendation from that person to the College would be required before we could consider an application, and such applications would still be subject to the same academic assessment as any other application to the University.

 For all examination systems, we expect offer holders to take all of the examinations they declare to us, via their UCAS application.

-- A-levels – A*A*A for Sciences (excluding Psychological and Behavioural Sciences and Veterinary Medicine) and Economics; A*AA for Arts (excluding Economics), Psychological and Behavioural Sciences and Veterinary Medicine.
+- A-levels – A*A*A for Sciences (excluding Veterinary Medicine) and Economics; A*AA for Arts (excluding Economics) and Veterinary Medicine.

-- International Baccalaureate – 776 in Higher Level subjects and 41 or 42 points overall.
+- International Baccalaureate – 776 in Higher Level subjects and 42 points overall.

 - Irish Leaving Certificate - grades H1H1H1H2H2H2 for courses with A*AA A-Level entrance requirement and grades H1H1H1H1H2H2 for courses with A*A*A A-Level entrance requirement.

-- European Baccalaureate - 90% overall.
-We may also ask for scores of in subjects most closely related to the course.
+- European Baccalaureate - at least 85% overall, with scores of 9 or above in subjects most closely related to the course they want to study.

 - Advanced Placements – at least 55555 in specified subjects.
 We also expect to see scores of more than 730 in SAT IIs (750 for most science courses).